ibexa/documentation-developer/docs/content_management/images/fastly_io.md

 To use Fastly Image Optimizer, you first need a [working setup of Ibexa DXP and Fastly](reverse_proxy.md#using-varnish-or-fastly) with shielding enabled.
-To enable shielding, follow steps in Fastly documentation, [Enabling and disabling shielding](https://developer.fastly.com/learning/concepts/shielding/).
+To enable shielding, follow the steps in [Fastly developer documentation](https://developer.fastly.com/learning/concepts/shielding/#enabling-and-disabling-shielding).
-Remember to choose a [Shield location](https://developer.fastly.com/learning/concepts/shielding/#choosing-a-shield-location) from the Shielding menu in Fastly web interface as specified in [Fastly IO documentation](https://docs.fastly.com/en/guides/shielding#enabling-shielding).
+Remember to choose a shield location from the **Shielding** menu, as described in [Fastly user documentation](https://docs.fastly.com/en/guides/shielding#enabling-shielding).

 ## VCL configuration